phiele/cavelius-art/README.md

 Deployment:
 * run "npm run deploy" in the console
-* details steps to deploy the app on gh-pages are described in the following article: https://create-react-app.dev/docs/deployment
+* detailed steps to deploy the app on gh-pages are described in the following article: https://create-react-app.dev/docs/deployment